 Backward-looking analysis

-To document the ways in which automation has impacted the labor market in the last few decades, we utilize and extend the data and methodology used by economists David Autor and David Dorn in their work on employment patterns due to technological change.
+To document the ways in which automation has impacted the labor market in the last few decades, we utilize and extend the data and methodology used by economists David Autor and David Dorn in their work on shifting employment patterns due to technological change.
 These authors have generously provided their analytical files for the period 1970 through 2012.
 To incorporate more current information, we have extended these files through 2016.
 The approach involves several steps.

-To establish the degree of IT-era automation across the economy, the analysis first adopts Autor and Dorn’s use and organization of data from the U.S. Department of Labor’s Dictionary of Occupational Titles, a publication that documents occupational workplace activities and requirements going back in time.
-Following Autor and Dorn, we have grouped each occupation in the workforce into one of three categories based on the predominant task content of that role: abstract, manual, and routine.
+To establish the degree of IT-era automation across the economy, the analysis first adopts Autor and Dorn’s use and organization of data from the U.S. Department of Labor’s “Dictionary of Occupational Titles,” a publication that documents occupational workplace activities and requirements going back in time.
+Following Autor and Dorn, we have grouped each occupation in the workforce into one of three categories based on the predominant task content of that role: abstract, manual, or routine.

 Routine occupations are generally most susceptible to automation because they involve a high degree of tasks that are repetitive and are therefore easily codified.
 Critically, routine occupations transcend traditional educational requirement categories.
 They can be found in areas that require some post-high school education (e.g. sales, clerical-retail, and administrative roles) or in occupations that require nothing more than a high school diploma (e.g. production and extraction roles).